Blue-headed sapphire: Distribution and habitat

 The blue-headed sapphire is found in inter-Andean valleys from western Colombia's Valle del Cauca Department south into Ecuador's Pichincha Province.
 It inhabits dry scrublands, the edges of woodland and taller forest, and cultivated areas.
 In elevation it mostly ranges between about 500 and 2000 m but can be found as high as 2600 m.

-Behavior
+Behaviour

 Movement

-The blue-headed sapphire is reported to make significant seasonal movements but details are lacking.
+The blue-headed sapphire is reported to make significant seasonal movements, but details are lacking.

 Feeding

 The blue-headed sapphire forages for nectar at a variety of flowering shrubs and trees.
 It sometimes defends feeding territories, and when several gather at the crown of a flowering tree they are "notably aggressive".
-In addition to nectar it feeds on insects taken by hawking from a perch or by gleaning from vegetation.
+In addition to nectar, it feeds on insects taken by hawking from a perch or by gleaning from vegetation.

 Breeding

 Blue-headed sapphires in breeding condition have been noted between November and April.
 No other information on the species' breeding phenology is known and its nest has not been described.